Zephkek/ping-rtt-overflow/README.md

 ## Summary

-A crafted ICMP Echo Reply can trigger a signed 64-bit integer overflow in GNU `ping`’s RTT calculation.
+A crafted ICMP Echo Reply can trigger a signed 64-bit integer overflow in iputils `ping` RTT calculation.
 By forging the timestamp field in the ICMP payload to be sufficiently large, the multiplication of seconds by 1,000,000 exceeds the signed `long` range, causing undefined behavior.
 Under AddressSanitizer (ASan), this is detected as a runtime error.
 In production builds it wraps silently and clamps to zero, resulting in repeated zero-RTT readings.

 ## Affected Versions